PrakarshBhardwaj/Youtube-India-Data-Analysis/README.md

 * Creating new variable *Number of Words in Title* to analyse how title length effects trending as people prefer concise titles.

 * Creating new variable *External links in video discription*.
-We have heard that youtube algorithm favoures videos with no external links.
+-* We have heard that youtube algorithm favoures videos with no external links.
 Lets see its effects on trending.

 * Dislike Fraction - How many of the assesments were dislikes.
 *Note - Some of the trending vidoes had 0 likes and 0 dislikes.
 To overcome this we use weighted laplance moving instead of actual ratio of dislikes/(dislikes +           likes).*

 * Handing missing values.

-* Creating new variable *Days before trending* to analyse how long does it takes on average for a video to make it to trending.
+* Creating new variable *Days before trending*.

 * Creating new variable *average views per day*.